-Jae Jung’s Laboratory and Research Interests
+Jae Jung’s Laboratory and Research Interests:

 1. Virus-Induced Cancer

-2. Emerging Viruses
+2. Emerging viruses

-Severe Fever with Thrombocytopenia virus (SFTSV) is an emerging tick-borne infectious agent that was discovered in China in 2010 and has a fatality rate of 15-30% by causing multiple organ failure, thrombocytopenia, and leukopenia.
-HRTV has been identified in the Midwestern and southern United States and causes symptom and fatality similar to those of other tickborne infections.
+Severe Fever with Thrombocytopenia virus (SFTSV) is an emerging tick-borne infectious agent that has a fatality rate of 15-30% by causing multiple organ failure, thrombocytopenia, and leukopenia.
+Heartland virus (HRTV) has been identified in the Midwestern and southern United States and causes symptom and fatality similar to those of SFTSV.
 SFTSV and HRTV are a three-segmented negative-stranded RNA virus of the Bunyavirus family.

 3. Inflammation and Immunity

 The first step to mounting a protective immune response is the recognition of pathogens by pattern recognition receptors (PRRs).
 After recognizing specific pathogen-associated molecular patterns, PRRs activate intracellular signaling pathways to induce anti-viral immunity.
 To avoid host immune responses, viruses have evolved elaborate mechanisms to target and modulate various aspects of the host’s immune system.
 Our study is focused on understanding anti-microbial responses of intracellular PRRs including RIG-I/MDA5, cGAS, TRIMs, IFITMs, IRFs, and NLRP1/3/12 and discovering various immune evasion tactics of cancer-causing viruses and emerging viruses.

 Upon viral infection, infected cells can go through a programmed cell death (PCD).
 Apoptosis has been a primary PCD mechanism for the body to respond to viral infection by sacrificing infected cells.
 Autophagy is an innate immune pathway wherein invading pathogens are swept up and degraded by tiny “vacuum cleaners”.
-Pyroptosis and necroptosis are an inflammatory form of cell death characterized by massive leakage of cytosolic contents to magnify inflammatory response.
+“Pyroptosis” and “Necroptosis” are an inflammatory form of cell death characterized by massive leakage of cytosolic contents to magnify inflammatory response.
 These PCDs are important innate safeguard to induce inflammation and protect the organism against harmful viruses or tumor cells.
 Viruses, in turn, have evolved elaborate mechanisms to subvert these PCD processes.
 We study how the host initiates PCD and inflammatory responses upon viral infection and how the virus escapes host intracellular PCD-mediated innate immune controls to establish persistence and pathogenesis.

 Tripartite motif 9 (TRIM9) E3 ligase is a brain-specific innateimmune effector to develop balanced host immune responses against brain injury and viral infection.
 Specifically, TRIM9 KO mice develops serious brain injury and encephalitis upon traumatic stress, stroke or West Nile virus (WNV) infection.
 Using mouse TBI models, we study blood brain barrier permeability, neuronal and astrocyte proliferation and death, NF-kB-mediated brain inflammation, and WNV infection-induced encephalitis.